Being Eve

-Being Eve is a teen comedy-drama television series from New Zealand, originally shown on TV3 from 2001 to 2002, and later broadcast on Noggin's teen block The N in the US.
+Being Eve is a teen comedy-drama television series from New Zealand, originally shown on TV3 from 2001 to 2002, and later broadcast on Noggin's teen block The N in the United States.
 Being Eve focuses on a teenage girl, Eve Baxter, and her daily problems.
 Her parents are divorced but live next door to each other.
 Eve was in love with a boy named Adam.
 They broke up at the beginning of the second season, and she ends up with another boy named Sam Hooper, with whom she had her first kiss when they were kids.

+The show was created by Gavin Strawhan and Maxine Fleming, who wanted to make a quality show aimed at children ages 9 through 14.

 Cast

+Fleur Saville was cast in the role of Eve Baxter after open auditions attended by almost 1000 girls throughout New Zealand.